ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/query/index.rst

 .. note:: To take full advantage of this tag's power you will need to have a good understanding of SQL querying.

-.. note:: The Query Module is available only with a `purchased <https://store.ellislab.com/>`_ ExpressionEngine license.

 ****************************
 Template Tags Inside Queries